henrywoo/microgpt/README.md

 ### 📊 Dataset Preparation

-microGPT comes with a built-in Shakespeare dataset for character-level language modeling.
+microGPT comes with a built-in Shakespeare dataset for **character-level language modeling**.
 The dataset preparation script and raw text data are included in the package for easy access.
 The dataset preparation process:

 1. **Uses** the Shakespeare text included in the package
 2. **Tokenizes** characters into integers (vocabulary size: ~65 characters)